KeenoHao/6Probe/README.md

 # 6Probe

 This is a demo for IPv6 target generation based on seed addresses (active addresses).
-Its idea is introduced in the paper [6Probe: An IPv6 Target Generation Approach Based on Address Space Forest](https://doi.org/10.1038/s41598-025-97640-w).
+Its idea is introduced in the paper [An IPv6 Target Generation Approach Based on Address Space Forest](https://doi.org/10.1038/s41598-025-97640-w).